European Data Protection Supervisor

 The European Data Protection Supervisor (EDPS) is an independent supervisory authority whose primary objective is to monitor and ensure that European institutions and bodies respect the right to privacy and data protection when they process personal data and develop new policies.

 Wojciech Wiewiórowski has been appointed European Data Protection Supervisor (EDPS) by a joint decision of the European Parliament and the Council.
 Appointed for a five-year term, he took office on 6 December 2019.

 Regulation (EU) 2018/1725 describes the duties and powers of the European Data Protection Supervisor (Chapter VI) as well as the institutional independence of the EDPS as a supervisory authority.
 It also lays down the rules for data protection in the EU institutions.

 Activities

 The duties and powers of the EDPS, as well as the institutional independence of the supervisory authority, are set out in the "Data Protection Regulation".
 In practice the EDPS' activities can be divided into three main roles: supervision, consultation, and cooperation.
+Under the Artificial Intelligence Act, it also serves as the competent supervisory and market surveillance authority, as well as the notified body, for EU institutions, bodies, offices and agencies that fall within the Act's scope.